Gormezoglu/Gormezoglu/readme.md

 ### Hi there, I'm Melih 👋

-#### Life-long Learner from Ankara / Turkey
+#### Data pincher from Ankara / Turkey

-I'm an economist and an MSc. student in Information Systems at METU.
+I'm an economist and a graduate of Information Systems at METU.
 I love to learn new things daily.
-Developing skills on data-oriented tasks.
+I am developing skills in data-oriented tasks.

-🌱 Currently, learning Data Engineering.
+🌱 Currently, I work as a Data Engineer.

+💰 10 years of professional experience in Finance (2012-2021).

 🎹 [Electronic Music Producer](https://soundcloud.com/melih-gor-1)

 🥁 Drummer

-💰 10 years of professional experience in Finance.